List of Major League Baseball single-game strikeout leaders: 18 strikeouts in extra-inning games

-Seven different pitchers have struck out at least 18 batters in an extra-inning Major League Baseball (MLB) game to date.
+Eight different pitchers have struck out at least 18 batters in an extra-inning Major League Baseball (MLB) game to date.
 Only Nolan Ryan accomplished the feat more than once in his career and no player has ever struck out more than 21 batters in a game.

 The following list is kept separate from the above list of pitchers who have struck out 18 or more batters in a nine-inning game.
 This is due to the differing number of innings pitched during an extra-inning game, the lack of a definitive endpoint to the game that would otherwise allow for a fair comparison to be made, and the advantage of having more opportunities to strike out players during an extra-inning game as opposed to one lasting nine innings.